solana-labs/solana/docs/src/developing/plugins/accountsdb_plugin.md

 DROP TRIGGER account_update_trigger ON account;
 ```

-Overtime, the account_audit can accumulate large amount of data.
+Over time, the account_audit can accumulate large amount of data.
 You may choose to
 limit that by deleting older historical data.

-For example, the following SQL statement can be used to keep at most 1000 most
+For example, the following SQL statement can be used to keep up to 1000 of the most
-up-to-date records for the same account:
+recent records for an account:

 ```
 delete from account_audit a2 where (pubkey, write_version) in